ahmadhasankhan/RailsWithAngular/rails_with_angular.md

 ```
 Creating product controller
 ----------------------------
-Now we will a new file productsCtrl.js."
-Here I'm going define all the crud action, just think same as rails.
+Now we will create a new file productsCtrl.js."
+Here I'm going to put all the crud action, just think same as rails.

 ```sh
 //Controller